-“helping these groups to understand that the power of additive manufacturing is not so much about the 3D printer itself.” says Eric Wooldridge, Additive Manufacturing Professor at SCC”It is about the complex Next-Generation products that the 3D printers can create as well as the cutting edge materials that the printers can utilize.”
+“Helping these groups understand that the power of additive manufacturing is not so much about the 3D printer itself.” says Eric Wooldridge, Additive Manufacturing Professor at SCC”It is about the complex Next-Generation products that the 3D printers can create as well as the cutting edge materials that the printers can utilize.”

 Metal extrusion 3D printers come with a whole lot of safety requirements and could cost as much as half a million dollars.
 However, SCC was able to customize low-cost desktop 3D printers worth just about $450 for metal filament extrusion for less than $600 per printer.
 The parts were 3D printed and then heated to remove the plastic and fuse the remaining metal together.

-This results in parts made entirely of metal, in this case, stainless steel.
-The final step was to hand the parts over to SCC’s Welding department and let them work their magic.
+This results in parts made entirely of metal—in this case, stainless steel.
+The final step was to hand the parts over to SCC’s welding department and let them work their magic.

-SCC’s Welding Professor, Karl Watson, successfully used TIG welding on the parts and was impressed by the results.
+SCC’s welding professor, Karl Watson, successfully used TIG welding on the parts and was impressed by the results.